If you were wondering how to tie fishing knots that work for anything, these are easy to learn.

 Every angler needs a few things to be successful: a good rod-and-lure combination, a great location and the ability to tie a few simple but pivotal fishing line knots.

-Searching online will reveal all manner of different knot tying, but don't worry if you're just starting out: you don't really need to learn every knot in the books, at least not right away.
-In fact, the need-to-know fishing knots can be distilled down to five essentials.
+Searching online will reveal how to tie fishing knots and a lot of them, but don't worry if you're just starting out.
+You don't really need to learn every knot in the books, at least not right away.
+In fact, the need-to-know fishing knots can be distilled down to these 10 essentials.

 The Palomar Knot

 The Blood Knot

 Unlike the improved clinch knot and the Palomar knot, a blood knot is not used to fasten fishing line to hooks or lures, but is instead utilized for tying two pieces of fishing line together.
-Used often fly fishing or for making use of broken or odd length fishing lines, the blood knot is an easy-to-learn and valuable skill to have on any fishing boat.
+Used often with fly line or for making use of broken or odd length fishing lines, the blood knot is an easy-to-learn and valuable skill to have on any fishing boat.

 The blood knot is one of your better line to line knots as long as they're of similar diameter (i.e. comparable diameter, etc.), but can come in handy for any makeshift fishing line situation if you find yourself in a pinch.